Documentary Film Prize

 The Goethe-Institut has honoured outstanding film work with the Documentary Film Prize annually since 2003.
 It has been awarded since 2022 on a rotating basis at important German documentary film festivals, the DOK.fest Munich, the DOK Leipzig Festival, the Duisburg Film Week and the Kassel Dokfest.
 With the prize, the Goethe-Institut recognises a feature-length German documentary film from the official selection.

-In 2023, the award is presented in a new look for the first time.
+In 2023, the award was presented in a new look for the first time.
 Under aspects of sustainability and in cooperation with the Academy of Fine Arts in Munich, a new concept for the award statuette has been developed: The trophy has become a scarf (design by Lukas Schreiber).

 A FILM GOES AROUND THE WORLD